ransaked1/YTHashtagCounter/README.md

 # YTHashtagCounter
-A windows app built using Python, PyQt5 and Google's YouTube API to count and compare word occurences in YouTube comments.
+A Windows app built using Python, PyQt5 and Google's YouTube API to count and compare word occurences in YouTube comments.
 The app can also be compiled into an exe using NSIS.

   <img src="https://github.com/ransaked1/YTHashtagCounter/blob/master/YTHC.png" width="490" height="350">